cabrerajulian401/yendo-auth-api/README.md

 ## 6. Future Roadmap to a Production-Ready Server

-This outlines the strategic evolution of the service from a prototype to a core component of Yendo's business infrastructure.
+This outlines the strategic evolution of the service from a prototype to a core component of Credt Card Operations's business infrastructure.

 * **Phase 1: Enhance the Data Fields**
-    * **Action:** Expand the `AuthorizationRequest` struct to include Yendo-specific data points critical for collateral-based lending.
+    * **Action:** Expand the `AuthorizationRequest` struct to include Credt Card Operations-specific data points critical for collateral-based lending.
     * **New Fields:** `MakeOfCar`, `ValueOfCar`, `FicoScore`.
     * **Benefit:** This transforms the service from a simple transaction processor into a true data-gathering tool for company-specific data points and makes Customer data points more specific